Lily Franky and Jyo Kairi in Shoplifters

 It is with just this wavering that the father-son duo’s usual routine is thrown out of joint when they come across Yuri (Miyu Sasaki), a neglected five-year old girl, on their way home.
 After initial resistance from Osamu’s wife Noboyu (Sakura Ando), when they notice signs of abuse, they decide to look after the girl, despite limited resources and an already cramped household including Grandma Hatsue (Kirin Kiki), whose pension is keeping everyone afloat, and Aki (Mayu Matsuoka), a recent high school graduate working as a stripper.

-It’s a close knit troupe which does its level best to conceal Yuri from the authorities, but we soon realise the group is a bit of a jigsaw too.
+It’s a close-knit troupe which does its level best to conceal Yuri from the authorities, but we soon realise the group is a bit of a jigsaw too.
 Exactly how is a mystery slowly teased out over the course of the film but, makeshift or not, what a great ensemble this family is.
-The way the characters play off each other, drift apart and recombine, pitch themselves against each other and then fold themselves into one another makes the performances in Shoplifters almost balletic.
+The way the characters play off each other, drift apart and recombine, makes the performances in Shoplifters almost balletic.

 And if the film is essentially a wonderfully crated and choreographed performance, it’s also one which seems to have come together without direction (and, indeed, for a while, the film seems without direction, too).
 These are people who work and play (more play than work) to their own rhythms, with all the sweet syncopations which make it worth living, even (perhaps especially) in a life of poverty and petty crime.
 It unfolds with a naturalism which is as affecting as it is, eventually, devastating.

 Shoplifters proves that Japanese director Hirokazu Kore-eda, who also wrote the script, is a deft handler of tone, seamlessly modulating from the atmosphere of police procedural to thriller to goofy romance.